mlavi/hugo/draft/cloud_mindset.md

   - Overview
   - Project Scenario
     - Fictitious company, CEO mandates it to be in multiple clouds to control costs
-    - multi-tenant capabilities, people can run their workloads indepdenently
+    - multi-tenant capabilities, people can run their workloads independently
       - cost controls and RBAC
     - multi-vendor strategy, no single point of failure
 - Capstone Course 1: configure an on-prem cluster, stand up PC management workload